Class GlopParameters

 public boolean hasOptimizationRule()PricingRule to use during the optimization phase.

-optional .operations_research.glop.GlopParameters.PricingRule optimization_rule = 2 [default = STEEPEST_EDGE];
+optional .operations_research.glop.GlopParameters.PricingRule optimization_rule = 2 [default = STEEPEST_EDGE];- Specified by:

 - Whether the optimizationRule field is set.